-In cases where the complaint is found to be vexatious, frivolous, made in bad faith or would if investigated, constitute an abuse of the procedure, the complainant may be subject to disciplinary action.
+1.8.1 In cases where the complaint is found to be vexatious, frivolous, made in bad faith or would if investigated, constitute an abuse of the procedure, the complainant may be subject to disciplinary action.

-2.0 RESOLUTION PROCESSES
+2.0 Resolution Processes

-Two general processes are available for the resolution of concerns and complaints: Early Resolution Process (see section 2.1), and Formal Resolution Process (2.2).
+There are two (2) general processes available for the resolution of concerns and complaints: Early Resolution Process, and Formal Resolution Process.
 In both types of resolution processes: